 The Oregon National Primate Research Center (ONPRC) is located on approximately 165 acres of land just west of Portland, Oregon, within the Hillsboro city limits.
-In addition to a variety of housing, the Center maintains dedicated surgery, clinical medicine, and pathology facilities and services.
+In addition to a variety of nonhuman primate housing, the Center maintains dedicated behavioral, clinical medicine, pathology and surgical facilities and services.

-The greatest population of ONPRC's nonhuman primates (NHPs) live in group enclosures: indoor group housing, sheltered facilities with temperature-controlled indoor portions attached to outdoor runs, or in one of the one-acre, grassy, outdoor corrals enriched with play equipment.
-The remaining NHPs are housed in appropriate caging as required by regulations and guidelines, and all animals at the ONPRC are housed within visual and auditory contact with others.
-Every attempt is made to house animals in pairs whenever possible, and thus nearly all caged animals are pair housed.
-To ensure compatibility and well-being, all NHPs participate in ONPRC's behavioral management program (see Behavioral Services).
+The majority of the ONPRC's nonhuman primates (NHPs) live in group enclosures: sheltered facilities with temperature-controlled indoor portions connected to outdoor runs, one-acre, grassy, outdoor corrals enriched with play equipment or indoor group housing.
+The remaining NHPs are housed in appropriate caging as required by federal regulations and guidelines.
+Every attempt is made to house animals in pairs or groups whenever possible, and thus nearly all caged animals are socially housed.
+To ensure compatibility and psychological well-being, all NHPs participate in ONPRC's behavioral management program (see Behavioral Services).